spamwax/EventTracker/README.md

 ## Event Tracker

-Using this addon you can view detailed information about the **events** are triggered by the game.
+Using this addon you can view detailed information about the **events** that are triggered by the game.

 Detailed information such as arguments of the event's payload for the tracked events/functions are displayed.
 You can also see which frames are monitoring specific events.